AlexanderAgopov/PVCWind_0.4b/README.md

 New features in version 0.4b:
 - allows input of mechanism, inner window seal and outer window seal  price per unit/linear meter;
 - allows calculation of mechanisms and window seal required for the production of each item;
-- displays the aggregated quantities of these materials needed for order completion.
+- displays the aggregated quantities of these materials needed for order execution.

 This application is created as a study project and is not intended for actual use by real manufacturers, nor is any kind of trade product!